ethereum-push-notification-service/ethGlobal-epns-guides/FinalDraft.md

 1. Is SNS module set-up a compulsory procedure to receive notifications?
     * Yes.
-    * No, notifications can be received directly via EPNS crypto front-ends as well. [✅]
+    * No, notifications can be received directly via Push crypto front-ends as well. [✅]

 2. Why is SNS module useful?
     * Allows sending gasless transactions.
     * Simplifies the load for developers in order to receive notification [✅]
     * Both
 ---
-# EPNS SDK
+# Push SDK

-EPNS SDK is a growing Monorepo of packages that provide solutions for a wide range of development tasks one might come across while building on top of EPNS protocol.
+Push SDK is a growing Monorepo of packages that provide solutions for a wide range of development tasks one might come across while building on top of Push protocol.

 It is a Javascript-based group of packages that helps developers to:
 * Send notifications
 * Subscribe (opt in) / Unsubscribe (opt out)
-* Build EPNS features into their dApps
+* Build Push features into their dApps
 * Enable Access to Push Nodes APIs
 * Render Default Notifications UI, etc